Ron Baker (basketball): Personal life

 Baker is an enrolled member of the Citizen Potawatomi Nation.
 Following the 2015–16 season, Baker was contacted by the owner of a small publishing house in El Dorado, Kansas, who wanted him to write a children's book.
 The final product, You're Too Big to Dream Small, is an illustrated book with rhyming text written primarily by Baker himself and based closely on his life.
 It was released on August 3, 2016, and Baker personally signed the first print run of 6,000 copies.

+Ron Baker married Liv Nielsen in 2023.
+He welcomed his first child, a baby girl, with his wife in February 2024.